Tracking and Control of Gauss-Markov Processes over Packet-Drop Channels with Acknowledgments: Packet Erasures with Instantaneous ACKs

 \subsection{Multiple Packets Per Frame}

-In \secref{ss:InstantFB:1packet} we assumed one packet ($\PACKET_t$) was sent per each source frame ($\bs_t$).
-Instead, one may choose to transmit multiple packets of lower rate per one source frame.
-Na\"ive repetition of the same packet trades off diversity for multiplexing in this case~\cite{TseViswanathBook} and can potentially improve the overall performance.
+In \secref{ss:InstantFB:1packet} we assumed that one packet ($\PACKET_t$) was sent per each frame ($\bs_t$).
+Instead, one may choose to transmit multiple packets of lower rate per one frame.
+If we assume that each packet arrival is instantly acknowledged, then the resulting scenario falls again in the random-rate budget framework of \secref{s:RandomRate}.
+Interestingly, it turns out that the optimal number of packets per frame depends on the rate's PDF, \ie, increasing the number of packets can either improve or deteriorate the performance.

-An improvement over this na\"ive repetition-based scheme was proposed in \cite{MD4Control:Jan:EURASIP}, where the repetitive transmission of a single compressed description was replaced by multiple descriptions compression~\cite{Witsenhausen80:MD,WolfWynerZiv80,Ozarow80,ElGamalCover82}.

-If we assume the availability of a perfect instantaneous feedback after each packet, a further improvement can be achieved by noting that this scenario falls again in the random-rate budget framework of \secref{s:RandomRate}.